Home business ideas: 20+ businesses you can start from home in Australia

 Picking the best home business ideas

-Starting a home business in Australia requires specific registrations, licences, and compliance steps.
-Understanding what you're obligated to do helps you operate legally and avoid penalties.
+Starting a home business in Australia requires specific registrations, licences and compliance steps.
+Understanding your obligations helps you operate legally and avoid penalties.

 Business and tax registrations

 You need an Australian Business Number (ABN) to operate legally.
-Register through the Australian Business Register website for free.
+Apply for an ABN through the Business Registration Service at business.gov.au for free.
 The process takes about 15 minutes if you have your details ready.

 Choose how to structure your business based on your needs.
+Selecting the right business structure affects your tax obligations, liability and paperwork.
 The most common business structures in Australia, according to the Australian Securities and Investments Commission (ASIC), are:

-• Partnership: shared ownership with one or more people; partners share profits and liabilities
+- Partnership: shared ownership with 1 or more people; partners share profits and liabilities

 Licences and permits

 Depending on your business type, you may need specific licences or permits to operate legally.
-Required licences depend on your business type:
+Required licences vary by industry:

 Check the Australian Business Licence and Information Service to find what's required for your industry and location.